 With the help of the executives, the project manager will choose to decide the way to communicate and engage with these stakeholders.

-Factors a Project Manager Should Consider Defining a Successful Project
+Factors a Project Manager Should Consider in Defining a Successful Project

 Apart from understanding the methodology, it is also important for project managers to understand the other characteristics that lead to successful Project Management.
 Experienced project managers believe there are two critical factors in determining the success of a project: